smith11235/deep_import/TUTORIAL.md

 #### Purpose
 - used by Deep Import railtie
-- configurs the DeepImport enhancements to the applications Models
+- configurs what enhancements Deep Import makes to the applications Models
-- allows complex active-record associations
+- supports basic active-record associations
 	- has_many
 	- has_one
 	- belongs_to
-- allows efficient batched loading of nested data
+- allows transaction efficient batched loading of nested data

 #### Example Xml Batch Input of Nested Data